cryptopapi997/Ethereum-RPCJSON/README.md

-# ethereum-rpcjson
+# Interacting with Ethereum using the RPC JSON API
-Code for my medium article on handling the Ethereum Blockchain using the RPC API
+Code demonstrating how to handle the Ethereum Blockchain using its RPC API